saikumar9812/Backend-takehome-problem/README.md

    ```
 6. Create a pull request.

-## Acknowledgements 🙏
+## Acknowledgements

 This project was developed using various open-source libraries and tools.
-Special thanks to the contributors and maintainers of these resources!

 ## Contact 📧